Chances are, if you’re on this blog, you want to learn how to doodle and improve your creative planning skills.

 I know, I know, I said there wouldn’t be any more social networks, but Pinterest is actually a search engine, so it doesn’t count.

 Pinterest is one of the largest search engines on the web, and you can find their information on anything, including doodling.
 You can find loads of different doodle tutorials of any level and style.

-If you pardon me one more bit of shameless self-promotion, you can check out and give follow my Pinterest account, since I have a very large doodle-related board, and I try to gather some new doodles every day.
+If you pardon me for one more bit of shameless self-promotion, you can check out and give follow my Pinterest account, since I have a very large doodle-related board, and I try to gather some new doodles every day.

 A great thing about Pinterest is that it’s a visual platform, so what you get is what you see.
 It’s quite convenient to scroll around Pinterest, looking at the images and picking the ones you are looking for.
 Don’t miss out on this!